For questions related to financial assistance and scholarships, please go to this section.

 We hold occasional workshops during the year which are open to the public.
 You can watch our events page or join our mailing list to be updated about upcoming workshops.
 Timely updates are also available on our Facebook page.

 When can I apply for admission?

-Admissions are currently open for 2018 and 2019.
-Go here for more information and application deadlines.
+Admissions are currently open for 2020 and 2021.
+Go here for more information.

 How do I apply for admission?

 Can I still submit my application after missing the deadline?

 We encourage all applicants to submit their applications early to be able to make the auditions planned ahead.
 For international students, the deadlines are as advised to take into account the time required for a Student’s Pass to be processed.
 Late applications are accommodated on a case-by-case basis.

 What happens after I apply?